Tutorials - Lobbies

 addRequestLobbyListStringFilter()

-Allows you to look for specific works in the lobby metadata
+Allows you to look for specific words in the lobby metadata

 addRequestLobbyListNumericalFilter()